 INFORTECH Day 2025

 INFORTECH Day 2025 takes place on Friday, May 23rd, 2025 in room Pauling at the ground floor of the Mendeleiev building, at the Sciences campus of UMONS (Avenue Maistriau 15, 7000 Mons).
-The programme features an invited keynote by professor Antonio Paolillo from Vrije Universiteit Brussel (VUB), as well as posters research presentations by various INFORTECH members.
+The programme features an invited keynote by professor Antonio Paolillo from VUB, as well as posters research presentations by various INFORTECH members.
+The programme schedule is as follows:

 9:00 Welcome